 How do you get your name off a home mortgage after the divorce?

 This is the million-dollar question.
 If you owe money on a mortgage before your divorce, you will also owe money on the mortgage after the divorce.
-A divorce does not do away with your lability on a loan.
-If you email a copy of your divorce decree to the lending company as proof that you no longer have any responsibility to pay that loan you will be told that this is not the case.
-So if your divorce decree doesn’t offer you any relief as far as paying the mortgage is concerned, what can you do to reduce your liability?
+A divorce does not do away with your liability on loan.
+If you email a copy of your divorce decree to the lending company as proof that you no longer have any responsibility to pay that loan, you will be told that this is not the case.
+So if your divorce decree doesn't offer you any relief as far as paying the mortgage is concerned, what can you do to reduce your liability?

-Finally, the best and most assured way to have liability under the mortgage removed from you after a divorce would just be to sell the house.
+Finally, the best and most secure way to have liability under the mortgage removed from you after a divorce would be to sell the house.
 Ultimately, a house is just a house.
 There is one on every corner.
-If you are concerned with your spouse’s ability to pay a mortgage after divorce, and you should be concerned, then this is one way to make sure that you are not responsible for his misdeeds.
+If you are concerned with your spouse's ability to pay a mortgage after divorce, and you should be concerned, then this is one way to make sure that you are not responsible for his misdeeds.
 This is the route you would take if you do not want to have any vestige of the marriage still on your radar after the divorce.
 Sweep out the corners of your life, sell the house and move on with things.

 Deeds of Trust to Secure Assumption

-Pulling equity out of the family house after a divorce- tomorrow’s blog post topic
+Pulling equity out of the family house after a divorce- tomorrow's blog post topic.

 We have already discussed the easiest way to pull equity out of the house- selling it.
 You would take whatever money is left after the mortgage has been paid and divide that with your spouse according to the terms of your final decree of divorce.
-This way both of you would have the money you are entitled to under the order and would be able to move on with your lives without being encumbered by a home mortgage.
+This way, both of you would have the money you are entitled to under the order and would be able to move on with your lives without being encumbered by a home mortgage.

 However, it may be the case that your home is not sold as a part of your divorce.
-If either you or your spouse remains in the family home after your divorce has completed, there will be some additional hoops that need to be jumped through to pull that equity out of the home.
+If either you or your spouse remains in the family home after your divorce has completed, there will be some additional hoops that need to be jumped through to pull that equity out of the house.
 In tomorrow's blog post from the Law Office of Bryan Fagan, we will go over this topic in detail and explain how this process works.